RostyslavKyrychenko/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+Admitad API is a functional interface which gives access to the whole functionality of the admitad.com.
+It is compatible with all programming languages which supports JSON.

+This interface helps you to create applications for Admitad affiliate network.
+You can build up applications to analyze your own statistics and accounting records or to put them up for sale in the Admitad App Store.

+First of all we recommend to create an account on admitad.com and get acquainted with the main service items, then decide what kind of application you want to create.

+After the final idea formation it`s useful to turn a hand to the architecture development and study the opportunities of our API, with the help of which you create your application.

 # Authentication